chikeibezim/The-Word-s-Oldest-Businesses/README.md

 - The Oldest Business in the World
 - The Oldest Business in each continent
 - The Oldest Industries
-- The Oldest Inustries in each Continent
+- The Oldest Industries in each Continent

 #### Steps Taken:
 - The Steps and descriptions can be found within the jupyter file